 Bruce and Edna Scorgie came to the rapid Bend district in 1935.
 They came up by team and wagon and for the first while they stayed with the Davidson family.
-Like many other settlers in the thirties, they moved north in order to establish a new home.
+Like many other settlers in the thirties, they moved north to establish a new home.

-In 1936, Mr. and Mrs Scorgie purchased a homestead.
+In 1936, Mr and Mrs Scorgie purchased a homestead.
 They built a home and moved onto their land.
 They were without any livestock and had only thirty-five cents cash, along with their garden.
 During this same year, Bruce went fighting fires at Dog lake and Hackett Lake, receiving one dollar per day for his labour.
 Edna was left alone on the homestead while her husband was away.

 The Scorgies managed to clear ten acres of land by hand and team during the summer.
 They would hook a chain to the tip of the tree and then the team would pull it down.
 Working in the field posed quite a problem to both the farmer and his team.
-Mosquitoes would cover the horses, since the muskeg provided a more than suitable environment.
-Bruce would light a smudge in a pail and tie it between the horses in order to offer them some relief from the mosquitoes and flies.
+Mosquitoes would cover the horses since the muskeg provided a more than suitable environment.
+Bruce would light a smudge in a pail and tie it between the horses to offer them some relief from the mosquitoes and flies.

 Bruce and Edna were allowed seven dollars and thirty cents per month for relief, and Bruce had to pay it back by working on the road construction gangs for one dollar a day.
 Bruce also trapped during the winter months around his home which helped supplement the family's income.
-Also, Bruce would make use of wild game to provide his family with food.
+Also, Bruce would make use of the wild game to provide his family with food.
 Edna would smoke moose meat and this would be the replacement of bacon.

 In 1940, Bruce joined the army.
 The relief money was increased from seven dollars and thirty cents to seventy-nine dollars, as a result of Bruce signing up for the war.
-With this money Edna purchased a cow and dug a well.
+With this money, Edna purchased a cow and dug a well.

 Bruce was in the army for nine months and when he returned home he was towerman at Neslin Lake for two months.
 During this time, a fire was spotted and within one night it travelled a distance of twelve miles.
 The fire was finally slowed down as a result of a June snowfall.

-During all of this time, Mrs. Scorgie stayed alone on the homestead.
+During all of this time, Mrs Scorgie stayed alone on the homestead.
 She had purchased three ewes and increased the herd to sixty-five.
 When the crop froze she knew that she could always count on the money obtained when the lambs were sold.